 Are we solely our inherited DNA, or are we more than the sum of our plasma?
 Can we use culture as a tool to build a more constructive future?
 The combined energy and significance of these compilation releases suggests that we can.

-To purchase the new Hip Hop Cruises To Jamaica album which includes bonus tracks from Chris Brown, Kali Ranks, Lauryn Hill, Jadakiss, C-Murder & More, visit Amada Records’ official website here.
+To purchase the new Hip Hop Cruises To Jamaica album which includes bonus tracks from Chris Brown, Kali Ranks, Lauryn Hill, Quavo, C-Murder, Inno Combs & More, visit Amada Records’ official website here.
 You can stream the full album when it becomes available soon.
 Tropical House Cruises To Jamaica can only be streamed on Billboard’s website here.